Skip to main content Scroll Top

 • If C is negative, you need a rise hitch.

-Use these numbers for B, depending on your trailer’s suspension:
+Use these numbers for B (trailer coupler height), based on your suspension package:

 • Standard Package (all trailers): 13¼”